Yeidckol Polevnsky: Professional career

 She studied psychology at the Universidad Anáhuac in Mexico City.
 She has served various positions inside the Cámara Nacional de la Industria de la Transformación (CANACINTRA) (es), including a period in 2002 as first woman president.

 Political career

 In 2005 she was nominated by the Party of the Democratic Revolution (PRD) as the candidate for governor for the 2005 State of Mexico election.
 She lost to PRI's Enrique Peña Nieto, who would later on become President of Mexico in 2012.

 In the 2006 general election she supported the presidential campaign of Andrés Manuel López Obrador and was elected to the Senate, representing the State of Mexico.

 In 2014, she resigned from the PRD and joined the National Regeneration Movement (MORENA) and ran as a mayoral candidate for Naucalpan, State of Mexico, for the 2015 elections.

 Following the loss during the 2015 elections, on 20 November 2015, she was elected as General Secretary of MORENA.
 On 12 December 2017 she became President of MORENA once Andrés Manuel López Obrador left the post to become the party's candidate for the coalition "Juntos Haremos Historia."
+She formerly served in the Chamber of Deputies, resigning on 16 June 2023 in pursuit of the party's nomination in the 2024 presidential election.